ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	% ./hello
 	Hello, World!

 Congratulations!
 You just compiled and ran your first C program on FreeBSD.

 ### Using Makefiles

 Typing long compile commands can get annoying as your programs grow.
-That’s where **Makefiles** come in handy.
+That's where **Makefiles** come in handy.

 A Makefile is a plain text file named Makefile that defines how to build your program.
 Here's a very simple one for our Hello World example: